 Addiction Dangers of Benzos Like Rohypnol

 For those who have developed a Rohypnol addiction, the dangers of benzos include withdrawal symptoms.
-Some possible withdrawal symptoms of Rohypnol include anxiety, agitation, and intense cravings for the drug.
-They also include restlessness, nausea and vomiting, abdominal cramps, headaches, and insomnia.
+Some possible withdrawal symptoms of Rohypnol include:

-Avoiding the Dangers of Benzos With Addiction Treatment
+Avoiding the Dangers of Rohypnol Addiction with a Professional Treatment Program

 As with other benzodiazepine addictions, treatment for Rohypnol addiction will often include tapering off the drug.
 This means you slowly lower the amount you take until you are drug-free.
 Unless you do this, the side effects of withdrawal may be too severe.
 In some cases, seizures may ensue due to rapid changes in the central nervous system.

-To safely taper off Rohypnol when you have an addiction to benzodiazepines, you should seek professional addiction treatment.
+To safely taper off Rohypnol when you have an addiction, you should seek professional benzos addiction treatment.
 Addiction experts have the knowledge needed to help you withdraw safely.
 They will help you avoid withdrawal complications, as well as relapses back into active drug use.
 Once you complete Rohypnol withdrawal, psychotherapy can help you stay drug-free.

-What Is Rohypnol – Learn More at Women’s Recovery
+Learn More About Rohypnol Addiction at Women’s Recovery

 Contact Women’s Recovery today to learn more about Rohypnol and the dangers of benzos.
 We’ll answer any questions you may have about addiction or being roofied.
 Women’s Recovery also offers comprehensive treatment for all forms of benzo addiction.
 Call us at 833.754.0554 or fill out our online form for more information.